 maps is all that is left to remind us of this once thriving community.

 In the early 1830's settlers mostly from New

-York, cleared land and built log cabins on the corners of sections 9,10,15 and 16 of Shelby Township.
-They refered to this
+York cleared land and built log cabins on the corners of sections 9,10,15 and 16 of Shelby Township.
+They referred to this

 area as the " Utica Plains ".

 The village of Disco was platted in 1849 at the intersection of 24 Mile (Whiskey Road)